dominiquegarmier/neural-nearest-neighbor/README.md

 # neural $k$ nearest neighbor

-Implementation of neural $k$ nearest neighbor in pytorch, a differentiable replacement for kNN (see [paper](https://arxiv.org/abs/1810.12575)).
+Implementation of neural $k$ nearest neighbor in pytorch, a differentiable replacement for kNN (based on [paper](https://arxiv.org/abs/1810.12575)).

 ### Installation